gencGrudaAlsterspree/laravel-mailjet-mailer/README.md

 #### Mailjet api access

 The Mailjet library uses two environment variables in the `.env` file to store the API access keys.
-This packages uses the same variables to define the default `APIKEY` and `APISECRET` for [MailjetMailer](https://github.com/wize-wiz/laravel-mailjet-mailer)  to access Mailjet's Send API.
+This package uses the same variables to define the default `APIKEY` and `APISECRET` for [MailjetMailer](https://github.com/wize-wiz/laravel-mailjet-mailer)  to access Mailjet's Send API.

 ```bash
 MAILJET_APIKEY=mailjets-api-key
 MAILJET_APISECRET=mailjets-api-secret
 ```

-If you do no wish to use the default environment variables, just change the keys in the [configuration file](#config-api-access).
+If you do no wish to use the default environment variables, just change the keys in the [configuration file](#mailjet-api-access).

 #### Mailjet account settings